SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "I told her to give you that kiss," Rainbow explained, "when I woke you up, you muttered about wanting a kiss from Rarity, so I relayed the information."

-"Thank you," Pinkie said, holding Rainbow tighter.
+"Oh, thank you," Pinkie said, holding Rainbow tighter.

-"You're welcome," Rainbow said, "I told her to talk to you about it, you two need to love each other in ways the other wants to be loved on."
+"You're welcome," Rainbow said, "I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."

-"That's really good advice, not advice I'd normally expect from you," Pinkie said smiling.
+"That's really good advice," Pinkie said as she smiled, "didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.

 "I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think its made me more empathetic," Rainbow said.

 "That's good," Pinkie said.

 "When I was talking to Rarity yesterday, she was also surprised at my words.
 I almost told her about my feelings for Fluttershy, but I didn't want to with Fluttershy being in the next room and all," Rainbow said.

+"You know, Fluttershy is upstairs right now, she's working on the dress we're giving Rarity.
+And she asked for something to eat," Pinkie said.

+"What are you suggesting?"
+Rainbow asked.

+"you should make her some pancakes," Pinkie said.

+"But what about the cake?"
+Rainbow asked.

+Pinkie thought for a second, *Homemade pancakes and cake have a similar enough ingredient list I could make the cake while Rainbow makes the pancakes.*

+Pinkie answered, "I'll make a new cake while you make homemade pancakes."

+Rainbow asked, "what about my learning, how will I learn if you're making a cake and not pancakes?"

+Pinkie explained, "the ingredients are similar enough that can you still follow along, I'll just tell you the different measurements for pancakes."

+"Okay, but we should probably clean up the cake on the floor first," Rainbow said.

+"Oh, yea," Pinkie said with a small chuckle.